• Skip to primary navigation

 Ingredients

-• 3 ounces well drained cooked or frozen spinach approximately 4 cups fresh spinach
+• 3 ounces cooked fresh spinach, approximately 4 cups fresh spinach, cooked down and well-drained

 • 3 large eggs